 Prerequisite: EDFL 703 Bibliographic Research and Writing and EDFL 704 Survey of Qualitative and Quantitative Research

-2 hours.
-Research for and preparation of doctoral dissertation.
 Prerequisites: EDFL 701, 702, and two research design courses.

-2 hours.
-Research for and preparation of doctoral dissertation.
 Prerequisite: EDFL 720.
 Can be enrolled concurrently with EDFL 720 with the permission of the Doctor of Education Program director.